jnfrdm/polito_FAIR_project/README.md

 ### Author Matching (`authors_matching/`)
 - Search OpenAlex by ORCID (when available) for reliable author identification
 - Fallback to name and institution-based search when ORCID is unavailable
-- DOI-based work analysis for disambiguating multiple author matches
+- DOI-based work analysis to validate and disambiguate OpenAlex author matches
 - Comprehensive statistics on matching performance

 ### Work Matching (`works_matching/`)